the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 #### D. View the logs for Managed Cluster

 The logs for deploying the cluster will be under "Managed Cluster".
+The second column contains the status of the deployment.
+This will say "Succeeded" if everything went well.
+If not, opening the logs should provide more detail as to what went wrong.

 ![Managed Cluster Logs](../binderhub_resources/activity_log2.png)